Nikon D7100 vs Pentax K-3 II

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the D7100 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+Both the D7100 and the K-3 II have been discontinued, but can regularly be found used on ebay.
 The D7100 was replaced by the Nikon D7200, while the K-3 II was followed by the Pentax K-3 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.
+Further information on the features and operation of the D7100 and K-3 II can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D7100 and the Pentax K-3 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.